bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

 ### Deploying to Bitrise

-Add the `Deploy to Bitrise.io` Step to your workflow.
+Add the `Deploy to Bitrise.io - Apps, Logs, Artifacts` Step to your workflow.
 This will upload all your build artifacts into the `APPS & ARTIFACTS` tab of your Build's page.

 You can share the generated .ipa or APK with your team members using the build’s URL.
 You can also notify user groups or individual users that your .ipa or APK has been built.

-1. Go to the `Deploy to bitrise.io` step.
+1. Go to the `Deploy to bitrise.io - Apps, Logs, Artifacts` Step.
 2. In the `Notify: User Roles`, add the role so that only those get notified who have been granted with this role.
 Or fill out the `Notify: Emails` field with email addresses of the users you want to notify.
 Make sure you set those email addresses as [secret env vars](https://yv69yaruhkt48w.preview.forestry.io/builds/env-vars-secret-env-vars/)!
 These details can be also modified under `Notifications` if you click the `eye` icon next to your generated .ipa or APK in the `APPS & ARTIFACTS` tab.

 Start a build!
 If your app is properly configured, you can find it deployed to the marketplace of your choice!